ts-kontakt/df2tables/README.md

 `df2tables` is a Python utility for exporting `pandas.DataFrame` objects to interactive HTML tables using [DataTables](https://datatables.net/)—an excellent JavaScript library for table functionality.
 It generates standalone `.html` files viewable in any browser without Jupyter notebooks, servers, or frameworks.

-Useful for data inspection, feature engineering workflows, and sharing results, especially with large datasets that need interactive exploration.
+Useful for data inspection, feature engineering workflows, especially with large datasets that need interactive exploration.

 ## Features